ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/user_guide_GUI_v2.md

 Run the following command to start up the GUI interface: `python a_GUI_main.py`

+### How to run the GUIs

+Several of the GUIs are quite involved and require following a set of instructions that is not immediatly apparent.
+[Please consult this guide for guides on how to use the various GUIs](./GUI_guides_v2.md).

 ## Errors

 If the GUI based pipeline does not behave as one would expect in any way, (e.g. running a script does not automatically proceed to the next step, getting stuck anywhere, buttons being unresponsive), please contact Alex Newberry by email at adnewber@ucsd.edu with the issue you are experiencing.